Treatment for Anxiety in Dubai

 Anxiety Treatment in Dubai.
 The picture shows a young woman with anxiety in her face.
 During an anxiety attack she is holding her hand on the chest

-This article will help you understand the difference between “normal” or “physiological” anxiety and anxiety disorders, such as generalized anxiety, phobias, or panic attacks.
+This article will help you understand the difference between “normal” or “physiological” anxiety and anxiety disorders, such as generalised anxiety, phobias, or panic attacks.
 You will also find here information on treatment options.

 Anxiety in Modern Society

-Individuals living and working in big dynamic cities like Dubai, are exposed to high work strees.
-The have performance reviews and quotas; additionally, many adults face pressure to perform in multiple roles, such as meeting the demands of work, marriage, and being a parent.
-School age children and college students often feel pressure.
-Standardized tests, GPAs, and trying to fit in with friends put a high stress on students to perform, above and beyond.
+Individuals living and working in big, dynamic cities like Dubai are exposed to high work stress.
+They have performance reviews and quotas; additionally, many adults face pressure to perform in multiple roles, such as meeting the demands of work, marriage, and being a parent.
+School-age children and college students often feel pressure.
+Standardised tests, GPAs, and trying to fit in with friends put a high stress on students to perform above and beyond.

 Feeling anxious is a normal reaction to stress.
 It prompts us to prepare for important events, follow through with assignments and duties, and plan our time carefully.
 In itself, experiencing anxiety is not a negative thing.
 A touch of anxiety can serve us well.
 It gives us the ability to sense danger, be extra careful about our environment, and engage in the “fight or flight” response if in danger.
 However, the accumulation of stress, long working hours, lack of sleep, and partnership problems can easily overextend an individual’s coping abilities, which might end in an anxiety disorder or depression.

 We must keep in mind that there is a real difference between having anxiety in a situation and an anxiety disorder.
-When someone has a constantly present intense anxiety (generalized anxiety disorder) and/or excessive anxiety coming in waves (panic attacks) will be present with debilitating symptoms.
+When someone has a constantly present intense anxiety disorder and/or excessive anxiety coming in waves (panic attacks), they will be present with debilitating symptoms.

 Anxiety disorders include disorders that share features of excessive fear and anxiety and related behavioural disturbances.